IzorIzzy/Budget-Tracker/README.md

 Application that allows users to track there withdrawals and deposits onlin or offline.

 ## User Story
-AS AN avid traveler
+As an avid traveler
-I WANT to be able to track my withdrawals and deposits with or without a data/internet connection SO THAT my account balance is accurate when I am traveling
+I want to be able to track my withdrawals and deposits with or without a data/internet connection so that my account balance is accurate when I am traveling.

 ## Contributors